 - ¼ cup grated Parmesan

 - In medium pot, combine rinsed quinoa, water, oil, and salt.

-- Fluff with fork and pour out onto a baking sheet to cool for at least 15 minutes (or prepare ahead of time to use later).
+- Fluff with fork and let cool for at least 15 minutes (or prepare ahead of time to use later).

-- Remove from oven and let cool 5 minutes.
+- Remove from oven and let cool at least 5 minutes.

-- Layer the cooked sausage and cooked spinach in the quinoa crust.
+- Transfer the sausage and spinach mixture to the quinoa crust.

 - Top with grated cheddar and Parmesan.

-- Let quiche cool 10-15 minutes before slicing.
+- Let quiche cool 10-15 minutes before cutting.

-- I used a 9 1/2" deep-dish pie plate.
+- I used a 9 ½" deep-dish pie plate.
 If you are using a regular pie plate, or if you want a thinner quinoa crust, reduce the amount of cooked quinoa when making the crust.
-Save the extra quinoa for a making a quinoa bowl the next day!

-- As with any quiche, use whatever fillings you like!
-Broccoli, ham, roasted vegetables, etc.
+- Substitute the spinach and sausage with whatever quiche fillings you have available, such as broccoli, ham, roasted vegetables, etc.

-- Use different cheeses such as Swiss, Gouda, etc.
+- Top the quiche with different cheeses such as Gouda, Swiss, feta, etc.

 - Make mini quinoa crust quiches in your muffin tin!
 In this case, I would only put the quinoa crust on the bottom and not the sides so you have a better balance of crust and filling.

 - Refrigerate leftovers and reheat in the microwave or oven.